 Here are realistic figures by property type:

-These figures assume a standard pitched roof being replaced like-for-like.
-If you're changing materials, adding insulation, or there's structural damage underneath, costs go up.
+These figures are for a full strip and re-roof: scaffolding, new breathable felt, battens and tiles, not patch repairs.
+They assume a standard pitched roof being replaced like-for-like.
+If you are changing materials, adding insulation, or there is structural damage underneath, costs go up.

 How roofers price the work